 Process-based goals, on the other hand, focus on the actions or activities that an organization undertakes to achieve its mission.
 These goals are defined in terms of the steps that the organization will take, rather than the specific results that are expected.
 For example, a process-based goal for a nonprofit organization might be to "conduct 10 community meetings per month to gather input on our programs."
 This goal is focused on the activity of conducting meetings, rather than any specific outcomes that are expected to result from those meetings.

-Outcome-based goals are important because they provide a clear and measurable target for the organization to work towards.
-They also provide a way for the organization to track its progress and evaluate its impact.
-This is crucial for nonprofit organizations, which must demonstrate their effectiveness to donors, supporters, and other stakeholders.
+Outcome-based goals are important because they provide a clear and measurable outcome for the organization to work towards.
+They also provide a way for an organization to evaluate its strategy and its impact.
+Outcome based goals are about measuring the impact achieved and not about measuring required to achieve the impact.

 Goal-setting and strategy execution methodology such as OKR(Objectives and Key Results) highly recommend setting outcome based goals, as OKR methodology focuses on the specific results that an organization aims to achieve, rather than the processes or activities that are used to achieve those results.